Healthdirect Free Australian health advice you can count on.

 • Humans can catch JEV if they are bitten by infected mosquitoes.

-• Only about 1 out of 100 people who catch JEV will experience symptoms.
+• Fewer than 4% of people who catch JEV will experience symptoms.

-• For people who have symptoms, Japanese encephalitis can cause death or permanent injury to the brain and nervous system.
+• For people who have symptoms, Japanese encephalitis can cause death or nervous system complications.

-• You can reduce your chance of catching Japanese encephalitis by avoiding mosquito bites and getting vaccinated against JEV.
+• You can reduce your risk of Japanese encephalitis by avoiding mosquito bites and getting vaccinated against JEV.

 What is Japanese encephalitis?